 - Asparagus: Trim these and cut them into ½ inch pieces.

 - Gruyere Cheese: Shred this up!
-If you don’t have this cheese on hadn then any cheese will work.
+If you don’t have gruyere cheese, any cheese will work.

 How to Make Asparagus Quiche